-What basic principles of Adlerian-Psychology should be accepted by every Adlerian?
+What basic principles of Adlerian Psychology should be accepted by every Adlerian?
 Before we can answer this question we have to clarify: what is Adlerian Psychology?
 It is a science developed by Adler which attempts to understand and explain human behavior.
 Not all psychologists try to do this.
 As a student of psychology, on might be interested in testing or measuring, in animal experimentation in perfecting description of psychoses for the purpose of diagnosing mental illness.
 All of these approaches will not make you an Adlerian or exclude you from being one.

 Adlerian Psychology is interpretative; it is an endeavor to understand human behavior.
 There are other psychologies which, like that of Adler, are dynamic, depth psychologies.
-Principal among these ar the systems of Freud and Jung.
+Principal among these are the systems of Freud and Jung.
 However, Adler has developed his science in a direction essentially different from that of Freud and Jung Some of his principles are not exclusive to his psychology nor are they original with Adler.
 Similar ideas, in some instances, have been expressed either in philosophy centuries ago or even in psychology shortly before the publication of his chief works.

 It is rather the totality of Adler's principles, woven together into a workable system, which give a key to the understanding of human behavior and the possibility of altering it.
 This is his great contribution, and it is the acceptance of this system in totality which makes an Adlerian.